vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 In other words: We should perhaps have returned `HTTP 400 Bad Request`.

 If this occurs in the test environment, it may be a glitch in the SQL server.
-We are running a "weaker" instance than in production, and on very rare occations this can cause SQL errors that result in a `HTTP 500 Error`.
+We are running a "weaker" instance than in production, and on very rare occasions this can cause SQL errors that result in a `HTTP 500 Error`.

 Please make sure the JSON payload in your API request validates.